eleanorfrajka/AMOCatlas/docs/source/format_oceanSITES.rst

 `OS_[PSPANCode]_[StartEndCode]_ [ContentType]_[PARTX].nc`

 - `PSPANCode`: the `[PlatformCode]` can be replaced with an appropriate choice of site, project, array or network which can be taken from the global attributes of the underlying source data.
-For `amocarray`, we will use the `array` global attribute (should be e.g. RAPID, OSNAP, MOVE, SAMBA, 11South).
+For `amocatlas`, we will use the `array` global attribute (should be e.g. RAPID, OSNAP, MOVE, SAMBA, 11South).

 - `StartEndCode`: the `[DeploymentCode]` can be replaced with a time range that is appropriate for the data in the file.
-For `amocarray`, this will be the time range of the data in the file.
+For `amocatlas`, this will be the time range of the data in the file.
 Preferred format is e.g. “20050301-20190831” to indicate data from March 2005 through August 2019.

 - `ContentType`: the `[DataMode]` can be replaced with a three-letter code that describes the content of the file (distinguished from the deployment files, which have a one-letter code here), one of:

-  - LTS (not used in `amocarray`): The data are “long time series” data that are essentially at the native instrumental resolution in space and time.
+  - LTS (not used in `amocatlas`): The data are “long time series” data that are essentially at the native instrumental resolution in space and time.
 The primary difference from the deployment-by-deployment files is that a single file contains merged data from multiple deployments.

   - GRD: The data are “gridded”, meaning that some sort of binning, averaging, interpolating has been done to format the data onto a space-time grid that is different from the native resolution, and more than a simple concatenation like the “LTS” option.
 This is what OSNAP and RAPID provide for their TEMPERATURE and SALINITY fields.

   - DPR: The data are a “derived product”, which means that there are data that were derived from multiple sites or some other higher-order processing that the data provider distinguishes from the lower-level data.
 This is the case for the overturning transports and component transports and streamfunctions.

 - [PARTX] - An optional user-defined field for additional identification or explanation of data.
 For gridded data, this could include the record interval as subfields of ISO 8601 (PnYnMnDTnHnMnS), e.g. P1M for monthly data, T30M for 30 minutes, T1H for hourly.
-For `amocarray`, this will be a short code corresponding to the types of data in the file:
+For `amocatlas`, this will be a short code corresponding to the types of data in the file:

   - RAPID (PSPANCode = RAPID):
     - `ts_gridded.nc` has individual locations with timeSeriesProfile.
 The `PARTX` for OceanSITES will be `gridded_mooring`, and ContentType = GRD.